Virtual DOS machine: Limitations

-Absence in x64 and AArch64
+Absence in x64 and AArch64 architectures

 In an x86-64 CPU, virtual 8086 mode is available as a sub-mode only in its legacy mode (for running 16- and 32-bit operating systems), not in the native 64-bit long mode.
 NTVDM is not supported on x86-64 editions of Windows, including DOS programs, because NTVDM uses VM86 CPU mode instead of the Local Descriptor Table in order to enable 16‑bits segment required for addressing.
-NTVDM is also unavailable on AArch64, because Microsoft did not release a full emulator for this incompatible instruction set like it did on previous incompatible architectures.
+NTVDM is also unavailable on AArch64 (or ARM64) versions of Windows (such as Windows RT), because Microsoft did not release a full emulator for this incompatible instruction set like it did on previous incompatible architectures.

-Whilst NTVDM is not supported on x86-64 versions of Windows, they can still be run using virtualization software, such as Windows XP Mode in non-home versions of Windows 7 or VMware Workstation.
-Other methods include using NTVDMx64, an unofficial port of the leaked emulated implementation of NTVDM from Windows NT 4.0 for non-x86 platforms, or OTVDM (WineVDM), a 16-bit Windows interpreter based on MAME's i386 emulation and the 16-bit portion of the popular Windows compatibility layer, Wine.
+While NTVDM is not supported on x86-64 and AArch64 versions of Windows, they can still be run using virtualization software, such as Windows XP Mode in non-home versions of Windows 7 or VMware Workstation.
+Other methods include using ReactOS-derived NTVDM, or OTVDM (WineVDM), a 16-bit Windows interpreter based on MAME's i386 emulation and the 16-bit portion of the popular Windows compatibility layer, Wine (see the section on WineVDM below).

+WineVDM

+A VDM is included in Wine and CrossOver for Linux and Mac OS X, known as WineVDM (also known as OTVDM).
+It has also been ported to Windows itself, as 64-bit versions of Windows do not include the NTVDM subsystem (see above).